sailpoint-oss/golang-sdk/api_v3/docs/ScheduledSearchAPI.md

-## CreateScheduledSearch
+## Create a new scheduled search

 > ScheduledSearch CreateScheduledSearch(ctx).CreateScheduledSearchRequest(createScheduledSearchRequest).Execute()

-Create a new scheduled search
+Creates a new scheduled search.

 ### Example